Mustafanaji0413/webster00/README.md

 ### Admin Page

 - If the user is a superuser, he/she has the option to view the Admin page.
-- On the Admin page the user add products to the store.
+- On the Admin page the user adds products to the store.

 <img width="800" alt="Screenshot 2023-03-29 at 00 50 20" src="https://user-images.githubusercontent.com/115544231/228384248-b62ad541-40c3-4186-a8ed-dab98243fe53.png">